The new speakeasy: Uber Eats has turned into a rogue cocktail bar

 “It’s meant to be sealed and not readily accessible,” he said.
 “What we clearly were trying to avoid was ready access to someone just sipping it through a straw or with a lid.”

 Some of the problems stem from Uber’s app.
 Because it doesn’t allow alcohol delivery in most markets, drink orders are coded no differently from food items, meaning they can be selected regardless of whether they accompany a meal.
-And there is no step-by-step checklist for drivers delivering alcoholic drinks, meaning they are not instructed to verify the recipient is 21 or over by scanning their ID, ensure the recipient is not intoxicated, or otherwise obtain a signature upon delivery (DoorDash and Caviar have waived the signature requirement to adhere to social distancing guidelines).
+And there is no step-by-step checklist for drivers delivering alcoholic drinks, meaning they are not instructed to verify the recipient is 21 or older by scanning their ID, ensure the recipient is not intoxicated, or otherwise obtain a signature upon delivery.

-In certain cases, it’s unclear if a driver knows they are delivering cocktails to go.
+In certain cases, it’s unclear whether a driver knows they are delivering cocktails to go.

 “It’s not worth the risk for $4,” said a courier who has driven for Uber Eats, citing the typical earnings on a delivery.
-The driver, who declined to be named publicly for fear of retaliation, said he had noticed the availability of cocktails but expressed a range of concerns: “Open container laws, furnishing alcohol to a minor or an intoxicated person.”
+The driver, who declined to be named publicly for fear of retaliation, said he had noticed the availability of cocktails but expressed a range of concerns: “Open-container laws, furnishing alcohol to a minor or an intoxicated person.”

 “I’d probably decline the pickup,” he said of to-go alcohol orders, citing the potential liability for the driver.

-So far, Uber hasn’t effectively policed it app to ensure the restaurants are followings its rules.
-By last week, restaurants listing alcoholic beverages included Cadillac Bar and Grill and The Links Bar and Grill in San Francisco, and Agave Uptown in Oakland, among others.
+So far, Uber hasn’t effectively policed its app to ensure the restaurants are followings its rules.
+By last week, restaurants listing alcoholic beverages included Cadillac Bar and Grill and the Links Bar and Grill in San Francisco; and Agave Uptown in Oakland, among others.

-In Agave’s case, some drinks were listed with apostrophes — masking terms like Margarita and Mojito from search.
+In Agave’s case, some drinks were listed with apostrophes — masking terms such as margarita and mojito from search.
 The restaurant did not respond to repeated requests for comment.

-The businesses listed a sampling of beverages including to-go mimosas, margaritas, mixed drinks and in one case, a default order of seven servings of its cocktails.
+The businesses listed a sampling of beverages including to-go mimosas, margaritas, mixed drinks and, in one case, a default order of seven servings of its cocktails.

-Michael Rodriguez, owner and operator of the Cadillac Bar and Grill, which was delivering to-go cocktails on the app, pledged to cease the practice beginning Monday.
+Michael Rodriguez, owner and operator of Cadillac Bar and Grill, which was delivering to-go cocktails on the app, pledged to cease the practice beginning Monday.

 “I’m going to immediately stop it with Uber,” he said, referring to alcoholic drink listings.
-He pointed to California’s eased restrictions on delivery of cocktails and premixed drinks.
+He pointed to California’s eased restrictions on delivery of cocktails and pre-mixed drinks.
 He was able to get in touch with certain apps such as DoorDash, he said, and find instructions for listing alcohol on other apps.
 But there was no specific guidance from Uber, and he has typically struggled to get in touch with them.

 Rodriguez said he sends the drinks in plastic cups with packing tape over them.
 In the restaurant, signage warns couriers not to serve alcoholic beverages to anyone under 21, he said.
 Only Uber was allowing orders of cocktails without food, he added.

-Note: Update: California's Department of Alcoholic Beverage Control conducts investigation based on Washington Post report